Yonkers firefighters arrested in bar brawls: police

 YONKERS, N.Y. — Two Yonkers Fire Department members were arrested for fighting in bars, which left two victims with serious head injuries, police said Thursday.

-When officers arrived they found a 45-year-old man bleeding from he head, according to police.
+When officers arrived they found a 45-year-old man bleeding from his head, according to police.

 The victim said that a man sat next to him at the bar and periodically intruded his personal space, police said.